 Suppose you have several clusters, and your users and components authenticate in a variety of ways.
 For example:

-kubectl config use-context to set
+kubectl config use-context

 KUBECONFIG environment variable holds a list of kubeconfig files.

 For Linux and Mac, the list is colon-delimited.
 For Windows, the list

 KUBECONFIG environment variable doesn’t exist,

 an effective configuration that is the result of merging the files